 Apple Cinnamon Cupcakes

 Moist, fluffy, and perfectly spiced.
-These Apple Cinnamon Cupcakes are a simple fall inspired cupcake that is moist, fluffy, and the perfect easy bake for any occasion!
+These Apple Cinnamon Cupcakes are a simple fall inspired cupcake that is quick and easy to make and perfect for any kind of celebration!

-If you're looking for more cinnamon recipes, check out my Snickerdoodle Biscotti, Honey Apple Galette, or my Cinnamon Honey Cream Cheese Spread.
+If you're looking for more fall recipes with cinnamon, check out Snickerdoodle Biscotti, Cinnamon Sweet Potato Bread Without Eggs, Maple Cinnamon Olive Oil Granola, or Cinnamon Honey Cream Cheese Spread.

 Why You'll Love This Recipe

-Easy AF: This is the easiest Apple Cinnamon Cupcake recipe ever.
+- Easy AF: This is the easiest Apple Cinnamon Cupcake recipe ever.
 This is basically a dump cake recipe, which means you can just dump all the ingredients together and mix them up!
-You cannot mess up these organic cupcakes as long as you measure properly, and sometimes an easy recipe is just what you need.
+You cannot mess up these cupcakes as long as you measure properly.
+Sometimes an easy recipe is just what you need.

 Ingredients